openkraken/website/docs/guide/contribute/test.en-US.md

 Execute `npm test` under the Kraken project to run the test.

 > Note: Different macOS models may have some inconsistencies in the snapshot test, depending on the GPU model and device driver of the currently running machine.
-> It is known that Intel GPU and NVIDIA, AMD GPU snapshot results are slightly different, but this will still cause integration test snapshot comparison failure.
+> Currently known as Intel GPU and NVIDIA, AMD GPU snapshot results are slightly different, but this will still cause integration test snapshot comparison failure.

 In order to ensure the consistency of snapshot verification, it is recommended to submit a `Pull Request` to [openkraken/kraken](https://github.com/openkraken/kraken), and then use the official CI of the Kraken team to perform the test.